jspchp63/rcircuit-phase-engine/README.md

+> This repository is intentionally difficult to consume.
+> It is a structural exploration, not an educational artifact.

 ## Fixed Definition — RCIRCUIT / Phase Computing

 1. Phase Computing is a transport-free compute paradigm where local phase evolution constitutes computation itself.